 What are My Job Options?

-Deciding to get into pain management is an excellent career choice because there are so many options for different locations to work in.
+Deciding to work as a nurse in pain management is an excellent career choice because there are so many options for different locations to work in.
 Of course, you may work in a hospital, but if you prefer less chaotic settings, there are other opportunities for Pain Management Nurses.
 For example, rehabilitation facilities are an excellent place to help patients manage their pain.
 These facilities focus mainly on sports or other injuries as opposed to illness-related pain issues.
 Sports medicine facilities or working with university sports teams are other great options for the Pain Management Nurse.
 Other options where PMNs are needed are outpatient clinics, oncology departments, and private medical offices.

 What Salary Can I Expect?